gnosis/dx-examples-dev/README.md

 ## Start from the begining
 So the examples are part of a guide and you are suppouse to do them in order.

-So the first one should be [Example 01: Build on top of the DX](https://github.com/gnosis/dx-examples-dev/tree/master/02_truffle-migrate)
+So the first one should be [Example 01: Basic Web - Deposit](https://github.com/gnosis/dx-examples-dev/tree/master/01_basic-web-deposit)

 The complete list of examples is:
 * [Example 01: Basic Web - Deposit](https://github.com/gnosis/dx-examples-dev/tree/master/01_basic-web-deposit):